In, At or On Lake Como: Bothered by Grammar

 You know me (or maybe not), I’m really not one to complain.
 My Mom taught me, “If you don’t have anything nice to say, don’t say anything at all,” but (yes, you knew a ‘but’ was coming, didn’t you?)
 I sometimes see English grammar mistakes that make my blood boil!

-As an English language teacher, pro-blogger, and writer, I cringe every time I see English grammar mistakes.
+As a former English language teacher, pro-blogger, and travel writer, I cringe every time I see English grammar mistakes.
 I spend hours on the internet researching facts and material for my blogs and travel guides.
 I often come across poorly translated blogs, articles written by AI that are literally just made up, and when there is an error in a title, I don’t even open it!

 I am not saying my work is perfect, far from it!
 When I get an idea for a blog post, I find the time to write it between appointments, washing the dishes and other tasks and then I hit the publish button.
 I admit, I sometimes go back to my work the day after and only then do I see all the mistakes.
 The beauty of web publishing is that you can edit on the fly!